Index

 2026

 A small, zero-dependency TypeScript library for generating correct imessage://, sms:, facetime:, wa.me, and t.me links — with strict E.164 normalization, RFC 3986 body encoding, a unified discriminated-union dispatcher, and a parseLink() inverse.
-The kind of utility you end up writing three half-broken versions of across different projects; this is the one version that actually gets the quirks right (FaceTime has no body, WhatsApp strips the +, Telegram phone links can't carry text, SMS follows RFC 5724, not the iOS variants).
+This is the one version that actually gets the quirks right (FaceTime has no body, WhatsApp strips the +, Telegram phone links can't carry text, SMS follows RFC 5724, not the iOS variants).

 photon-hq/uri